Interlisp/Interlisp.github.io/content/en/about/comments/medleyGoals.md

 ---
-title: Individual Perspectives on the Medley Interlisp Project
+title: Perspectives on the project
 weight: 10
 type: docs
 ---